h4jack/quiz/README.md

 - [@h4jack](https://www.github.com/h4jack)

+## Contribute

+This project open source you can contribute to this just clone and improve this project.

 ## License

-This project is licensed under the [MIT License](https://github.com/h4jack/quiz/blob/main/LICENSE/)
+This project is licensed under the [GPL-3.0 license](https://github.com/h4jack/quiz/blob/main/LICENSE/)

 ## Feedback